Mcorenlius/mcornelius.github.io/README.md

 # This is my respository to show my work
-## In this repository are the following projects
+## In this repository are the following projects:
 ### - Project
 ### - Project
 ### - Project